AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 3. If an object ``X`` overlays an object ``Y``, then the alignment of ``X`` shall be an integral multiple of the alignment of ``Y``.

-4. The type of an overlaid object shall be suitable for unchecked conversion (see :ref:`Unchecked Type Conversions`);
+4. The type of an overlaid object shall be suitable as the target of an unchecked conversion (see :ref:`Unchecked Type Conversions`);

 5. If the address clause of an object ``X`` is not of the form ``with Address